mlab817/ipms-old/resources/docs/1.0/modules/reviewer.md

 ## 2. Import Projects Module

 To facilitate transfer of data from IPMS version 1 to the new system, IPMS v2 has a function Import Project Module shown below.
+This can be accessed from the `Create New PAP Module`.
 To copy data from version 1 to the new version, the user just have to determine and input the ID of the project from the old System.
 Only users with `projects.import` permission can access this functionality.

 ![Import Projects Module](/images/screenshots/projects/import/index.png)